-- Front return furnaces are supplied with a single reusable air filter when shipped from the factory.
+- MG2R furnaces designed for front return are supplied with a single reusable air filter when shipped from the factory.
 Accessing the filter does not require tools and can be easily removed from the inside of the access door.
-The filter is secured to the door with a retaining bracket. - Top return furnaces are shipped with a non-reusable single 18"x18"x1" air filter from the factory.
+The filter is secured to the door with a retaining bracket. - MG2R furnaces designed for top return are shipped with a non-reusable single 18"x18"x1" air filter from the factory.
 Accessing the filter does not require tools and can be easily removed from inside the blower compartment.
 The filter is secured with a U-shaped retaining bracket.
 It is recommended that the filter be cleaned or replaced monthly.
 Newly built or recently renovated homes may require more frequent changing until the construction dust has minimized.